Most people are nervous about their first job and those feelings are typically worse for payroll professionals.

-The reason it falls under payroll is that classification determines how much an employee is paid, maximum hours worked per week, and whether benefits are deducted.
+The reason it falls under payroll is that classification determines how much an employee is paid, the maximum hours worked per week, and whether benefits are deducted.
 You’ll need to classify all employees and keep on top of them.

 3. Invest in Software To Help With Paychecks

 Earlier we suggested using software to help with payroll.
 This is a wise choice because it can help you with file storage, calculations, and even provide some amazing paycheck templates.